As Donald Trump was walking to the podium to give his victory speech, it looked to me like he was about to cry.

 1. Mars entered Aquarius at 12:36 a.m.
 EST, November 9.

 2. Uranus entered Aries on May 27, 2010, but stationed retrograde a month later and returned to Pisces in mid-August.
 It re-entered Aries on March 11, 2011, and will remain there until May 2018.

-This article is a lightly edited version of a post that originally appeared on The Mountain Astrologer’s blog on Nov.
+This article is an edited version of a post that originally appeared on The Mountain Astrologer’s blog on Nov.
 15, 2016.